 Manual Reel Mowers

 These are the most basic types, where no engine or motor is involved.
 Instead, the cutting action is generated by human push.
-So the sound level is around 60 to 70 dB.
+So the sound level is around 60 to 70 dB(A).
 Being human-powered, they require more effort and more time.
 They only make sense if you have a small lawn.

 Manual reel mower